 In the second paragraph, you need to prove why you’re better than other job seekers.
 Talk about your skillset and why it’s so beneficial to your job.
 In this example, the applicant mentions his communication skills and his ability to inspire a following rather than just demanding that people obey him because he’s the manager.

 The closing paragraph needs to include your call to action for a job interview.
 This is a critical part of a cover letter, and it’s what separates the cover letter from a professional resume.
 This applicant assumes the interview, saying, “Let me know when we can discuss more.”
 He follows that with a professional sign-off, using “Sincerely” followed by his full name.
+Add a cover letter enclosure if needed, to inform the recipient of any supplementary materials included in your correspondence.

 Yes.
 A cover letter is extremely important if you want to get a manager job.
 You can show that you have management experience on your resume, but you can’t discuss how you made an impact on previous management jobs without a professional cover letter.
 Plus, the cover letter also allows you to ask directly for the job interview.
 This is a hugely helpful element of the cover letter.
-You can use the < a href="https://www.resumenerd.com/cover-letter-builder">cover letter builder from ResumeNerd to create your cover letter.
+You can use the cover letter builder from ResumeNerd to create your cover letter.

 Cover letters should typically be between half a page and 3/4 of a page, and d never be longer than one page.
 This gives you ample space to talk about your work experience without making the letter so long that a recruiter doesn’t want to read it in its entirety.
 A cover letter featuring 250 and 350 words provides the best results.